dvopsway/saltstack/README.md

 # Saltstack Playground

-This project can you with a environment when you can perform you salt server and minion tests.
+This project can help you with a environment where you can perform your salt server and minion tests.

-# Dependency
+## Dependency

 Install vagrant vbguest plugin, this is needed to sync folders